Flashbacks of a Fool: Plot

-Joe Scot is a British actor living in Los Angeles whose once successful Hollywood career is flagging and spends most of his time drinking, doing drugs and having one-night stands.
-The only person he has in his life is his personal assistant Ophelia who is growing tired of his antics.
-He receives a call from his mother to say his childhood best friend Boots has died unexpectedly.
-Shaken by the news, he attends a disastrous meeting with an up-and-coming director and his agent.
-Joe learns he will not get the part he had hoped would restore his career and publicly berates his agent who responds by telling Joe he is washed up before quitting.
-Upset, Joe walks to the beach and swims out to sea contemplating suicide.
-Floating in the waves, he thinks back to the final summer holiday he spent with Boots.
+Joe Scot is a British actor living in Los Angeles whose once successful Hollywood career is flagging.
+He spends most of his time drinking, taking drugs, and having one-night stands.
+The only person he has in his life is personal assistant Ophelia who is growing tired of his antics.

-The story flashes back to a teenage Joe and Boots.
-Joe lives with his mother, aunt and younger sister Jesse in a small town on the English coast.
-Boots has epilepsy and has recently had an attack in the cinema.
-Joe's next-door neighbour, young and bored housewife Evelyn kisses him in an attempt to start an affair.
-He later goes to her house, where she kisses him again and removes his trousers before her unsuspecting husband returns home.
-The next day, Joe bumps into a popular but quirky girl his own age from town, Ruth.
+One day, Joe receives a call that his childhood best friend Boots McKay has died unexpectedly.
+Shaken by the news and following a disastrous meeting with an up-and-coming director and his agent, Joe swims out to sea, contemplating suicide.
+In a flashback set in the 1970s, a teenage Joe lives with his mother, aunt and younger sister Jesse in a small town on the English coast.
+Joe frequently shows support to Boots, who is struggling with epilepsy following an attack at the local cinema.

+Meanwhile, Evelyn Adams, a sexually frustrated housewife and next-door neighbor, attempts to seduce Joe by kissing him before they are interrupted.
+When he visits her later, she attempts to seduce him again before being disturbed by her husband.
+Joe soon forms a relationship with Ruth, a popular but quirky girl his own age.
 She invites him back to her parents' house and he accepts, leaving Boots alone and angry.
-Joe is impressed by Ruth's affluent home and her parents' record collection.
-Ruth applies make up to Joe's face, making him resemble Bryan Ferry.
-They dance to If There Is Something by Roxy Music before Ruth asks him out on a date.
+Joe is impressed by Ruth's affluent lifestyle and record collection while bonding over If There Is Something by Roxy Music.
+Ruth later asks him out on a date.